allegroai/clearml-docs/docs/getting_started/video_tutorials/hyperparameter_optimization.md

 And that’s really cool!
 Instead of inserting the HPO process in our original code, like you would do with most optimization libraries, we’ve now put it on top of it instead.
 So we can keep our code completely separate from the optimization process.
 Which, again, means we can optimize anything we want.

-We can now follow the progress of our optimization process by looking at the optimizer task under the plots section.
+We can now follow the progress of our optimization process by looking at the optimizer task under the **Plots** section.
 Here we can see several interesting things happening.

 Every point in this graph is a task, or a single run of your code using a specific hyperparameter configuration.
 It will give you a quick glimpse into how all tasks are performing.